robderon/WebApplicationArchitectures/WAA-project-2021.md

 You will of course need to create appropriate collection in mongodb to keep track of gaming sessions : username, score, date

+The assignement directory will contain your node.js file structure including server.js ( your main node code) package.json a public directory including your static files